 - Professional keyword placement and strategy

-Content development is challenging—especially when it involves the development of excellent content.
+Content development is challenging—excellent content.
 I prefer giving an example with the Box Office.
 In the top 100 movies released every year, only about 10% every year reach the $10 million.
 Movies are expensive to make.

 In some situations, moviemakers spend $100 million in production alone only to get $75 million in sales.
 The eventual losses to the moviemaker will run into tens of millions.